RecuencoJones/FlowWorkshop/README.md

 You can also type `git commit` and VIM editor will open so you can write commit header and body.

-All commits we do will be saved in our local repository and we will have to push them to the remote branch in so other contributors can get them.
+All commits we do will be saved in our local repository and we will have to push them to the remote branch so other contributors can get them.

 #### Push